 Help!?
 Help help help

 The Science and Math Learning Center is a highly recommended resource for free walk-in tutoring and help.
 You can sit there as long as you like and do homework problems in an environment where someone is always ready to help you, and where there are other students you might be able to work with on problems.
 If you find yourself struggling, don’t just sit in your room alone with the book; get out to the SMLC or find a study group.
-Or try posting your questions to the Slack group.
+Or try posting your questions to the Canvas Chat.

 How should I study for Retakes?